 Please read the explanation of hiking times, distances, altitudes and rating levels.

-View from the path to Shenchuan Bridge (神川大桥) and Tina's Guest House
+View from the Bamboo Forest Path to Shenchuan Bridge (神川大桥) and Tina's Guest House

 The Bamboo Forest Path offers a short extension of the classic trek through Tiger Leaping Gorge (虎跳峡).
 From a trail junction a short distance above Tina’s Guest House (中峡国际青年旅舍), pass through whispering bamboo and clamber up Dashengou Canyon (大深沟) past cascades and waterfalls.
 A picturesque stairway bridges the ravine halfway up.